d2l-ai/d2l-en/chapter_linear-networks/linear-regression-concise.md

-In this section, we will show you how to implement the linear regression model from :numref:`sec_linear_scratch` concisely by using high-level APIs of a deep learning framework.
+In this section, we will show you how to implement the linear regression model from :numref:`sec_linear_scratch` concisely by using high-level APIs of deep learning frameworks.

 ## Generating the Dataset